cronkite-asu/Neighborhood-DataVR/README.md

 # Neighborhood DataVR
 Unity asset for visualizing geo spatial data in Virtual Reality.

+This tool brings localized, neighborhood data visualization into Unity.
+Content creators can easily create a 3D visualization of neighborhood-based data, such as local schools’ test scores or teacher-student ratios, in a mapped scene.

 ## Components Involved:

 - MapBox Unity SDK 1.2.0